montest/montest.github.io/_posts/2022-06-21-DeterministicdMethodsForOptimQuantifUnivariates.md

 collection: blog posts
 excerpt: "
 <img align='left' src='/images/posts/quantization/univariate/distortion_normal_convergence.gif' width='300' >
-In my previous blog post, I detailed the methdos used to build an optimal Voronoï quantizer of random vectors $$X$$ whatever the dimension $$d$$.
+In my previous blog post, I detailed the methods used to build an optimal Voronoï quantizer of random vectors $$X$$ whatever the dimension $$d$$.
 In this post, I will focus on real valued random variables and present faster methods for dimension $1$.
 All the code presented in this blog post is available in the following Github repository: [montest/deterministic-methods-optimal-quantization](https://github.com/montest/deterministic-methods-optimal-quantization)."
 date: 2022-06-21
 permalink:  /:year/:month/:day/:title/
 bibliography: bibli.bib